XelerT/XelerT/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on X course.
+- 🔭 I’m currently doing an internship in Cyberprotect.

 ---